 Section 3 ensures that the Instrument applies to the same contracts and instruments in all jurisdictions of Canada.
 Each jurisdiction has adopted a Product Determination Rule that excludes certain types of contracts and instruments from regulation under the Instrument.

-Section 4 - Application - short-term foreign exchange contract or instrument

-Subsection 4(1) provides that the Instrument applies to short-term foreign exchange contracts or instruments in the wholesale foreign exchange market, which are typically settled within two business days or less (short-term FX) and, which include, for greater certainty, transactions in this market that are commonly referred to as spot FX.
+Section 4 - Application - short-term foreign exchange contract or instrument business days or less (short-term FX) and, which include, for greater certainty, transactions in this market that are commonly referred to as spot FX.